Financial-Times/n-alert-banner/README.md

 #### Constructing an n-alert-banner

-If you have set up your banner declaratively:
+If you have set up your alert banner declaratively:

 ```js
 const nAlertBanner = require('n-alert-banner');